tiabas/oauth2-client/README.md

 file.
 The supported grants include Authorization Code, Implicit, Resource Owner Password Credentials, Client Credentials.
 There is also support for device authentication as described in Google's OAuth 2.0 authentication methods(https://developers.google.com/accounts/docs/OAuth2ForDevices).
 They are available via the #authorization_code, #implicit, #password, #client_credentials, #refresh_token and #device methods on a client object.

+The #get_token method on the grants does not make any assumptions about the format ofthe response from the OAuth provider.
+The ideal case would be to treat all responses as JSON.
+However, some services may respond with in XML instead of JSON.
+The #get_token method therefore, returns with an HTTPResponse object.

 ### Authorization Code
 ```ruby